-- a.
-The name, address and telephone number of the petitioner, or other person authorized to receive service of notices. - b.
-Whether the petitioner is an individual, co-partnership, corporation or other entity, and names and addresses of partners, if a co-partnership, names and address of the managing officers, if a corporation, and the names and address of the persons in control, if other entity. - .c.
-The type of business or activity involved in the application and the street address at which it is conducted.
+- (a) The name, address and telephone number of the petitioner, or other person authorized to receive service of notices. - (b) Whether the petitioner is an individual, co-partnership, corporation or other entity, and names and addresses of partners, if a co-partnership, names and address of the managing officers, if a corporation, and the names and address of the persons in control, if other entity. - (c) The type of business or activity involved in the application and the street address at which it is conducted. - (d) A brief description of the article, machine, equipment or other contrivance, if any, involved in the application. - (e) Whether the petitioner desires a hearing: - 1.
+For a variance under Section 24292, Health and Safety Code; - 2.
+To revoke or modify a variance under Section 24298, Health and Safety Code.

-- d.
-A brief description of the article, machine, equipment or other contrivance, if any, involved in the application. - e.
-Whether the petitioner desires a hearing: - (1) For a variance under Section 24292, Health and Safety Code: - (2) To revoke or modify a variance under Section 24298, Health and Safety Code. - f.
-Each petition shall be signed by the petitioner, or by some person on his behalf, and where the person signing is not the petitioner it shall set forth his authority to sign. - g.
-All petitions shall be typewritten, double spaced, on legal or letter size paper, on one side of the paper only, leaving a margin of a least one inch at the top and left side of each sheet.
+- (f) Each petition shall be signed by the petitioner, or by some person on his behalf, and where the person signing is not the petitioner it shall set forth his authority to sign, each petition shall be verified by the person signing. - (g) All petitions shall be typewritten, double-spaced, on legal or letter size paper, on one side of the paper only, leaving a margin of at least one inch at the top and left side of each sheet.

-(5.0) RULE 5:5 - Petitions for Variances.
+(5.0) Rule 4:5 - Petitions for Variances.

-In addition to the matters required by Rule 5:4, petitions for variance shall state briefly:
+In addition to the matters required by Rule 4:4, petitions for variance shall state briefly:

-- a.
-The section, rule or order complained of. - b.
-The facts showing why compliance with the section, rule or order is unreasonable. - c.
-For what period of time the variance is sought and why. - d.
-The damage or harm resulting or which would result to petitioner from a compliance with such section, rule or order. - e.
-The requirements which petitioner can meet and the date when petitioner can comply with such requirements. - f.
-The advantages and disadvantage to the residents of the district resulting from requiring compliance or resulting from granting a variance.

-g.
-Whether or not operations under such variance, if granted would constitute a nuisance.
+- (a) The section, rule or order complained of. - (b) The facts showing why compliance with the section, rule or order is unreasonable. - (c) For what period of time the variance is sought and why. - (d) The damage or harm resulting or which would result to petitioner from a compliance with such section, rule or order. - (e) The requirements which petitioner can meet and date when petitioner can comply with such requirements. - (f) The advantages and disadvantage to the residents of the district resulting from requiring compliance or resulting from granting a variance. - (g) Whether or not operations under such variance, if granted would constitute a nuisance.

-(2.0) RULE 5:6 - Failure to Comply With Rules.
+(2.0) Rule 4:6 - Failure to Comply with Rules.